 - Close it in the afternoon to trap warmth overnight.

 - Use a stick to prop the lid open for ventilation on warm, sunny days.
 Cut notches in the stick so you can control how high to raise the lid.
 If needed, use a shade cloth to lower the temperature of the cold frame.

 - Don’t use glass if your area gets snow or ice.
 The built-up of snow or ice could break the glass.
 If you have children or pets, avoid using glass to build your cold frame, as well.

 - Automatic vents aren’t recommended where snow and ice may keep the vent from operating.

-- For extra protection, position the cold frame next to a building.
+- For extra protection, place the cold frame next to a building.

-- For additional insulation, dig 6-8″ into the soil and build your cold frame partly below ground.
+- For additional insulation, dig 6- to 8-inches into the soil and build your cold frame partly below ground.
 If you’re concerned about flooding, add a layer of gravel underneath.

-- When the temperatures plunge to 20 degrees F or below, protect the cold frame by layering old blankets on top or use electrical heating cables to warm your cold frame.
+- When the temperatures drop to 20 degrees F or below, protect the cold frame by layering old blankets on top.
+You could also use electrical heating cables to warm your cold frame.

 When you know how to build a cold frame, you can expand the growing season for fresh produce in your yard.
 During the colder months, lettuce and other greens can thrive in a DIY cold frame.
 Other vegetable that are well suited for a cold frame include carrots, radishes and leeks.

 Ready to get the tools and materials to build a cold frame?
 The Home Depot delivers online orders when and where you need them.